Data Science Leaders & The Recruitment experience

 As a Translator, it’s your job to identify the value AI & Analytics effectively in the business context.
 To do that you are going to need to understand the key metrics of that particular business, and how changes in those metrics will likely impact performance on revenue, p&L, customer retention, etc.

 If you do not deeply understand these metrics and what change can mean you cannot be an effective translator

-There are exceptions.
 Sometimes an individual from a different domain can bring crucial experience and different ways of doing things that have huge benefits.
-But in most cases Domain experience means an easy transition and the ability to add value more quickly.
+But in most cases, Domain experience means an easy transition and the ability to add value more quickly.
 As Data and business have collided in recent years this has never been truer.